-Our Purpose: To celebrate, proclaim, and embody the love of God in Jesus, for the life of the world.
+Our Purpose: To love God and love neighbor, for the life of the world.

 Our Values: The grace of faith, hope, and love

 Put simply: grace is the undeserved favor, love, and mercy of God.
 "Grace" is a word and concept essential to a right understanding of God as he has revealed himself in the person of Jesus and the written accounts of the Old and New Testaments.
 The story of the Bible—the story of creation, rebellion, and redemption—is a story of grace because it exposes our sin and rebellion against God (the bad news) but doesn't stop there; it goes on to reveal God's grace to sinners (the good news, or gospel).
 Grace is so important.
 It drives everything (Ephesians 2:1-10).
 Grace makes it clear that we are far worse than we can ever imagine, but far more loved than we ever dare hope.

 At the end of his earthly ministry—after his preaching, teaching, and healing ministry reached its climax in his death and resurrection—Jesus told his early followers, and the leaders of his kingdom movement, to “go…and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit” and to “teach them everything” that he commanded them (Matthew 28:19-20).
 It is our goal to continue this missional focus by strengthening the faith of believers while also seeking to respectfully dialogue with and engage those—both skeptic and curious alike—who have questions about the claims of the Bible, Jesus, and the historic Christian faith.